LCOGT/ptr_js9/README.md

+# Note: this has been archived as it is no longer used by Photon Ranch

 *todo:*

 *Certbot automatically renews certificates before they expire (every 3 months).
 But the certificates need to be copied elsewhere for the js9 node helper to use them; otherwise, backend analysis won't work.*